-Solomon et al, used the Hadlock formula11 to construct EFW charts from biometric data obtained during routine ultrasound examination at 20-36 weeks' gestation in 18,959 normal fetuses.3 The authors compared the EFW to BW charts obtained during the same study period and in the same single health authority and noted that for preterm births the EFW was substantially higher than BW; they recommended that the EFW of preterm fetuses should not be compared with the distribution of BW, because fetal growth restriction is over-represented in preterm births, but rather they should be compared to EFW charts.
-In our study, we have taken this observation further to highlight that there is an inherent problem in the traditional construction of BW charts, especially for preterm births, and they should be revised based on data from all babies at a given gestational age, including those still in utero.
+Salomon et al.3 used the Hadlock formula11 to construct EFW charts from biometric data obtained during routine ultrasound examination at 20-36 weeks' gestation in 18 959 normal fetuses.
+The authors compared the EFW to BW charts obtained during the same study period and in the same single health authority and noted that, for preterm births, the EFW was substantially higher than the BW; they recommended that the EFW of preterm fetuses should not be compared with the distribution of BW, because fetal growth restriction is over-represented in preterm births, but rather they should be compared with EFW charts.
+In our study, we have taken this observation further, highlighting that there is an inherent problem in the traditional construction of BW charts, especially for preterm births, and recommend that they should be revised based on data from all babies at a given gestational age, including those still in utero.

-Marsal et al, recognized that BW charts do not represent the intrauterine population and proposed that it would be preferable to use EFW charts to assess the growth of both fetuses and neonates.2 They performed a longitudinal study of ultrasonographic fetal biometry at 10-41 weeks' gestation in 86 uncomplicated pregnancies that delivered at term; they then combined the data from 759 EFW's and 86 BW's to derive an intrauterine growth chart using a fourth degree polynomial equation.
-We agree with Marsal et al,2 on the need to revise BW charts and have demonstrated that EFW and BW charts have a common median but they differ in the levels of spread from the median.
+Marsál et al.2 recognized that BW charts do not represent the intrauterine population and proposed that it would be preferable to use EFW charts to assess the growth of both fetuses and neonates.
+They performed a longitudinal study of ultrasonographic fetal biometry at 10-41 weeks' gestation in 86 uncomplicated pregnancies that delivered at term; they then combined the data from 759 EFWs and 86 BWs to derive an intrauterine growth chart using a fourth-degree polynomial equation.
+We agree with Marsal et al.2 on the need to revise BW charts and have demonstrated that EFW and BW charts have a common median, but they differ in the levels of spread from the median.

-Two international multicentre studies have recently reported the construction of EFW for gestational age charts.^{4,5} In the Intergrowth-21st project, data were derived from 2,404 live babies without congenital abnormality, who were born within 14 days of an ultrasound scan; women were recruited from urban areas in several countries (Brazil, China, England, India, Italy, Kenya, Oman, Pakistan, South Africa, Thailand and USA) and had serial ultrasound scans and fetal biometry throughout pregnancy.4 Two cohorts of women were examined; one was unselected and the other was selected to include healthy, well-nourished, pregnant women who were at low risk of adverse maternal and perinatal outcomes.
-The authors reported that the data from different centres were similar and they therefore pooled all data and used fractional polynomial models to construct an international optimal fetal growth chart that would be appropriate for healthy pregnancies in all countries of the world.4
+Two international multicenter studies have recently reported the construction of charts of EFW according to gestational age^{4,5}.
+In the INTERGROWTH-21st project, data were derived from 2404 live babies without congenital abnormality, who were born within 14 days of an ultrasound scan; women were recruited from urban areas in several countries (Brazil, China, England, India, Italy, Kenya, Oman, Pakistan, South Africa, Thailand and USA) and had serial ultrasound scans and fetal biometry throughout pregnancy4.
+Two cohorts of women were examined; one was unselected and the other was selected to include healthy, well-nourished, pregnant women who were at low risk of adverse maternal and perinatal outcomes.
+The authors reported that the data from different centers were similar and they therefore pooled all data and used fractional polynomial models to construct an international optimal fetal growth chart that would be appropriate for healthy pregnancies in all countries of the world4.

-In the WHO study, data were derived from 1,387 healthy women with low-risk pregnancies and unconstrained nutritional and social background who had serial ultrasound scans throughout pregnancy; women were recruited from ten countries (Argentina, Brazil, Democratic Republic of the Congo, Denmark, Egypt, France, Germany, India, Norway and Thailand) and a total of 7,924 sets of ultrasound measurements were analyzed by quantile regression to establish longitudinal reference intervals for EFW.5 The authors reported that there were significant differences in fetal growth between countries.
+In the WHO study, data were derived from 1387 healthy women with low-risk pregnancies and unrestricted nutritional and social background who had serial ultrasound scans throughout pregnancy; women were recruited from 10 countries (Argentina, Brazil, Democratic Republic of the Congo, Denmark, Egypt, France, Germany, India, Norway and Thailand) and a total of 7924 sets of ultrasound measurements were analyzed by quantile regression to establish longitudinal reference intervals for EFW5.
+The authors reported that there were significant differences in fetal growth between countries.